-The French Paradox: Resveratrol, a compound found in red wine, first gained publicity in the early nineties when the CBS television show, 60-Minutes, investigated why people living in France, despite eating diets high in saturated fats, had lower rates of coronary heart disease than people living in the United States.
+Resveratrol, a compound found in red wine, first gained publicity in the early nineties when the CBS television show, 60-Minutes investigated why people living in France, despite eating diets high in saturated fats, had lower rates of coronary heart disease than people living in the United States.
 The report concluded that a higher consumption of red wine may play a role in lowering coronary heart disease.
-Since then, researches have pointed to resveratrol, a substance contained in grape skins (and other plants such as Japanese knotweed), as the compound with the possibility of preventing or delaying coronary heart disease and many other health conditions.
+Since then, researchers have pointed to resveratrol, a substance contained in grape skins (and other plants such as Japanese knotweed), as the compound with the possibility of preventing or delaying coronary heart disease and many other health conditions.

 What Should You Know Before Purchasing Resveratrol?

-Its not surprising that consumers are confused about resveratrol products.
-Resveratrol is a general name for a product that is available in various purities: 5%, 10%, 20%, 50%, and 99%.
-In principle buying resveratrol is the same as buing gold.
-Gold is available in different purities and the law requires the dealer to clearly stamp the purity of the gold on the item (e.g. 5 , 9, 14 or 24 karat).
-If the resveratrol manufacturer does not indicate the purity on the label, then there is no way of knowing the amount of trans-resveratrol in the product, or if it has any health benefits at all.
-Resveratrol can provide great health benefits ONLY if it contains sufficient amounts of trans-resveratrol, the active ingredient and the beneficial substance in resveratrol. “resveratrol” does not mean Trans-resveratrol.
+It is not surprising that consumers are confused about resveratrol.
+Resveratrol is a general name for a product that is available in various prices and purities: 5%, 10%, 20%, 50%, and 99%.
+It’s all about labeling.
+If a manufacturer does not indicate the amount of trans-resveratrol on the label (and most do not), then there is no way of knowing the purity of the product, or if it has any health benefits at all.
+Resveratrol can provide great health benefits ONLY if it contains sufficient amounts of trans-resveratrol, the active ingredient and beneficial substance in resveratrol.
+“Pure resveratrol” does not mean pure trans-resveratrol.

 What is “Pure” Resveratrol?

-Both trans-resveratrol and CIS-resveratrol are found naturally in grapes, Japanese knotweed and other plants, however Trans-Resveratrol is the beneficial health substance in resveratrol products, while CIS form has no health benefits.
-High purity resveratrol contains high amount of trans-resveratrol, while lower purity products contain higher amount of CIS-resveratrol and lower amounts of trans-resveratrol (the beneficial part of the plant).
+Both trans-resveratrol and CIS-resveratrol are found naturally in grapes, Japanese knotweed, and other plants; however, only trans-resveratrol offers health benefits.
+Again, resveratrol products in CIS form offer no health benefits.
+High-purity resveratrol products always contain a high volume of trans-resveratrol, while lower-purity products contain greater amounts of CIS-resveratrol (and emodin) and lower amounts of trans-resveratrol (the beneficial part of the plant).

-Resveratrol-99 contains 99 percent of pure trans-resveratrol, the beneficial substance of resveratrol, while resveratrol-50 contains only 50 percent of trans-resveratrol.
-The other 50 percent contain ingredients that are a natural part of the plant but which have no health benefits.
+“Pure resveratrol” means the product is 99% pure trans-resveratrol, the beneficial, active ingredient of resveratrol.
+Resveratrol 50%, on the other hand, contains only 50% trans-resveratrol.
+The other 50% is made up of ingredients that are natural parts of the plant but which have no health benefits.
 These ingredients include CIS-resveratrol and emodin, which may cause gastrointestinal side effects such as stomachaches and diarrhea.
 The lower the purity of the product, the higher the emodin content and potential risk of side effects.
-These ingredients also account for the darker color and stronger odor of resveratrol- 50, as compared to resveratrol-99, which is white, has no odor, and has no side effects.
-Due to the purification process, resveratrol 50% typically costs about 40-50 percent less than resveratrol 99% (but would require double the dosage of pure trans-resveratrol to match its benefits).
+These ingredients also account for the darker color and stronger odor of resveratrol 50%.
+Resveratrol 99% is white, has no odor and causes no side effects.
+Due to the purification process, resveratrol 50% typically costs about 40-50% less than resveratrol 99% (but would require double the dosage of pure trans-resveratrol to match its benefits).

 Grape Resveratrol Vs. Japanese Knotweed Resveratrol

-Beware of products that are labeled “made with grape resveratrol”.
+Beware of products labeled “Made with grape resveratrol.”
 Most of those products are worthless.
-Usually, a minuscule amount (a few milligrams) of lowest purity grape resveratrol is added to a low purity knotweed resveratrol, a product which is low in price but also in effectiveness.
-Again, it’s another marketing gimmick to intentionally mislead consumers for the sole purpose of monetary gain while the product has no health benefit.
-Another product that may be confused with grape resveratrol (or resveratrol), is grape-seed, which does not contain resveratrol.
+Usually, a minuscule amount (a few milligrams) of lowest-purity grape resveratrol is added to low-purity knotweed resveratrol, a product which is low in price but also ineffectiveness.
+Again, it’s another marketing gimmick to intentionally mislead consumers for the sole purpose of monetary gain.
+Another product that may be confused with grape resveratrol (or resveratrol) is grape-seed, which does not contain any resveratrol.

 It’s clear that the source of resveratrol is not what matters, what is important is knowing the purity of the product you are purchasing.
 Remember, it’s the amount of trans-resveratrol that counts, not the source of the product.

-Micronization is a process of reducing the size of a solid material.
-Some dietary supplements are water-soluble and therefore their absorption rate in the body is higher than the non water-soluble supplements.
-Since resveratrol is non water-soluble, the only way to increase its absorption and bio-availability rate is to reduce the size of the particle.
-The smaller the particle size the higher the absorption rate.
-Mega Resveratrol’s average particle size is 3 µm (0.003 mm), compared to 170 to 220 µm (0.17-0.22 mm) of standard resveratrol.
-Clinical studies have shown that micronized particle size increases the absorption rate by up to 210%.
+“Micronization” is the name given to the process of reducing the size of a solid material.
+Some dietary supplements are water-soluble and therefore, their absorption rate in the body is higher than the non-water-soluble supplements.
+Since resveratrol is non-water-soluble, the only way to increase its absorption and bio-availability rate is to reduce the size of the particle.
+The smaller the particle size, the higher its absorption rate.
+Mega Resveratrol’s average particle size is less than 2 µm (<0.002 mm), compared to 170 to 220 µm (0.17-0.22 mm) of standard resveratrol.
+Clinical studies have shown that micronized particle size increases the absorption rate by up to 1000%.

 Resveratrol has been used for many years and no safety issues have ever been reported.
 During the last few years, a number of clinical studies confirmed that taking pure trans-resveratrol in dosages of up to 6,000 mg daily is safe and does not cause any side effects.
-Unlike pure trans-resveratrol, lower purity resveratrol may cause gastrointestinal side effects due to the content of emodin which may act as a laxative in sensitive individuals.
-Mega Resveratrol contains no emodin.
+Unlike pure trans-resveratrol, lower purity resveratrol may cause gastrointestinal side effects due to the natural content of emodin which may act as a laxative in sensitive individuals.
+Pure trans-resveratrol contains no emodin.

-Resveratrol may enhance the effect of blood thinning medications (i.e. Coumadin, Aspirin, etc.) and increase the risk of bleeding.
-Consult your health-care provider before taking resveratrol.
+Resveratrol may enhance the effect of blood-thinning medications (e.g., Coumadin, Aspirin, etc.) and increase the risk of bleeding.
+Consult your healthcare provider before taking resveratrol.
 As with any other foods, an allergic reaction to resveratrol is also possible but very rare.
-Individuals with an allergic reaction to grapes, red wine or polyphenols, are advised not to consume resveratrol.
+Individuals with an allergic reaction to grapes, red wine or polyphenols are advised not to consume resveratrol.
 When starting a resveratrol regimen, always start with the lowest appropriate dosage and increase over a few days.

 About Mega Resveratrol 99% Trans-Resveratrol